Complaints about psychiatrists

 If you feel that you can't approach the psychiatrist directly, or if you're not satisfied with the psychiatrist's response:

-In Australia (except NSW)
+In Australia (except NSW and Queensland)

 - Contact your local health complaints commissioner, who is an independent and accessible ombudsman.
 The commissioners emphasise conciliation in resolving complaints between patients and providers.